Lipschitz Geometry of Mixed Pham-Brieskorn Singularities: Introduction

-The inner bi-Lipschitz geometry of semialgebraic surfaces was completely classified by L. Birbrair in \cite{levsu}.
-Using the contact of semialgebraic arcs we can determine the associated invariants and then the inner geometry of the mixed surfaces defined by $\fab : (\co^{2},0) \longrightarrow (\co,0)$.
-In most cases, they are inner equivalent to the metric cone.
-Furthermore, we derive some necessary conditions for the equivalence of the pairs $\fab^{-1}(0),\ga^{-1}(0)$ and $\fab^{-1}(0),\fcd^{-1}(0)$ relative to the three possible bi-Lipschitz equivalences of sets.
+The inner bi-Lipschitz geometry of semialgebraic surfaces in the local case was classified by L. Birbrair in \cite{levsu}.
+Using the contact of semialgebraic arcs, we can determine the associated invariants and then the inner geometry of the mixed surfaces defined by $\fab : (\co^{2},0) \longrightarrow (\co,0)$.
+In most cases, they are inner equivalent to the standard cone in $\re^{3}$, also called \textit{metric cone}.
+Furthermore, we derive necessary conditions for the equivalence of the pairs $\fab^{-1}(0),\ga^{-1}(0)$ and $\fab^{-1}(0),\fcd^{-1}(0)$ relative to the three possible bi-Lipschitz equivalences of sets.
+Inspired by the case of complex plane curves, we shall see that the exponents $\abf$ and $\bbf$ determine an invariant, which we denote by $\muab$, of the outer geometry of the associated mixed surfaces.
+We also investigate the Lipschitz normal embedding property for these surfaces.
 This aims to understand the bi-Lipschitz properties of mixed functions and varieties through the relations with well-established complex cases and their simpler representatives.
 In the complex case and any dimension, this question is studied in \cite{samje}, where the authors proved that the multiplicity of Pham-Brieskorn varieties is preserved under bi-Lipschitz equivalence.

 The article is organized as follows.
 Section \ref{prelip} recalls basic definitions of Lipschitz Geometry of analytic sets and singularities.
 We state results on invariants and finite determinacy for weighted homogeneous map germs.
 In Section \ref{topeq}, we study conditions on the exponents to have topological equivalence and, in particular, topological submersions.
 In Sections \ref{lipeq} and \ref{inff}, we apply these results to study the bi-Lipschitz equivalence problem and construct infinite families with the same topological, but distinct Lipschitz types.
 Finally, Section \ref{mixsuf} is devoted to the study of the mixed surfaces defined by $\fab: (\co^{2},0) \longrightarrow (\co,0)$.
-We obtain the tangent cones for all possible types of exponents to classify their inner geometry and deduce conditions for outer and ambient equivalences.

 We address a last remark.
 One may consider the polynomials $\fab$ with coefficients, that is,

 where $\lambda = (\lambda_{1}, \dots, \lambda_{n}) \in \co^{n}$ with $\lambda_{i} \neq 0$ for all $i$.
 If $a_{i} \ge 1$ for all $i$, then \cite[Lemma 8]{oka} states that up to a linear coordinate change, we may suppose the coefficients equal to $1$.
 If $a_{i} = 0$ for some indices $i$, this is no longer true, but it is immediate to verify that all conditions on the vectors of exponents derived in our theorems still hold.
 In this case, by using real coefficients, it is possible to conclude that the vector of coefficients does not determine the bi-Lipschitz type of $f_{\abf,\bbf, \lambda}$.
 Namely, there are bi-Lipschitz equivalent pairs $f_{\abf,\bbf,\lambda}, f_{\abf,\bbf, \gamma}$ for which $\lambda \neq \gamma$, where $\lambda, \gamma \in \re^{n}$ and $\lambda_{i},\gamma_{i} \neq 0$.